swawiye/React-Capstone/README.md

 ## Features

-- Light/dark mode toggle
-- Necessity of an expense is assessed
-- Graph to show earnings and expenditure every quater
+- Graph to show earnings and expenditure

 ## Screenshots